dafnifacility/dafni-example-models/service-example/README.md

 - _[Dockerfile](./Dockerfile)_ - Builds the service container that will be run by DAFNI
 - _[model_definition.yaml](./model_definition.yaml)_ - A machine-readable file used to define the model.

 The service model simply starts and runs with an infinite loop, but also outputs the current second.
-The client model runs a ping command to show it is connecting to the service mode.
+The client model runs a ping command to show it is connecting to the service model.

 The client model expects the service IP to be passed in to the parameter called MY_SERVICE_IP.
 When both of these models are added to a Workflow, the step name of the service can be added to the client parameter.